Willinki/darnax/IMPROVEMENTS.md

 - [ ] Add Trainer object to remove further boilerplate

 - [ ] Improve docs in perceptron rule update docs to clear meaning and clarify J x against J s in the paper

+- [ ] Add system to mask parameters for optax